bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 215.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image215.webp){width="6.0in" height="3.383974190726159in"}

-So, here\'s the link to the bootstrap, CSS, and JavaScript, and down here is my actual code, all right?
-It doesn\'t look like there\'s that much going on, I mean, because there isn\'t.
-All I\'ve done is put in a hello world, how are you?
-However, if you\'ve been coding for long enough, your eye might notice that, the Hello, world and the How are you, look a little bit different from the default values.
-Instead, it\'s using that bootstrap font.
+So, here&apos;s the link to the bootstrap, CSS, and JavaScript, and down here is my actual code, all right?
+It doesn&apos;t look like there&apos;s that much going on, I mean, because there isn&apos;t.
+All I&apos;ve done is put in a hello world, how are you?
+However, if you&apos;ve been coding for long enough, your eye might notice that, the Hello, world and the How are you, look a little bit different from the default values.
+Instead, it&apos;s using that bootstrap font.
 One way is for me to delete the link to the style sheet.
-I\'ll do that right here.
+I&apos;ll do that right here.
 And now you can see that the font has changed a little bit.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 216.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image216.webp){width="4.0in" height="2.2559831583552055in"}

-This is actually really important and let\'s talk about why.
+This is actually really important and let&apos;s talk about why.
 So, on a simple file, like I said, one of the things you can do to test to see if bootstrap is actually working or actually doing anything it to comment out that link to the CSS.
 Right away you should at least see some sort